mdrubin/tabbedimages/README.txt

 distribution.

-If you have a batch file setup on your PATH called 'ip', which runs IronPython, then you can use 'run.bat'.
+If you have a batch file setup on your PATH called 'ip', which runs files with IronPython, then you can use 'run.bat'.

 Alternatively, build the C# project from the exe directory (using Visual Studio Express C#) and use tabbedimages.exe from the same directory as